CheongLoic/ECE-NodeJS-Lab-2019/README.md

 ```
 node hello
 ```
-Open a brwoser of your choice (like Google Chrome) and paste the link below http://localhost:8080 Afterwards follow all the instructions
+Open a browser of your choice (like Google Chrome) and paste the link below http://localhost:8080.
+Afterwards follow all the instructions

 4. Dependency managment in Node.js
 ```